Bioccular Transcerebral Iontophoresis

 Method

 The duration of the treatment is approximately 30 minutes and is performed at first once or twice a day for 5 consecutive days.
 The frequency of treatment is decreased afterwards to 3 times a week, then once a week to once a month.
-During a BTI treatment, patients must lie quietly for the length of the treatment and therefore it is not always well-suited to children under 5, unless the child is particularly cooperative or when the treatment can be administered during sleep.
+During a BTI treatment, patients must lie quietly for the length of the treatment and therefore it is not always well suited for children under 5, unless the child is particularly cooperative or when the treatment is administered during sleep.

-Prognosis Positive results following BTI treatments are usually noticed within the first few treatments and are, as a rule, cumulative and lasting.
-Treatments are continued as long as the patient is improving.
+Positive results following BTI treatments are usually noticed within the first few treatments and are, as a rule, cumulative and lasting.
+Treatments are continued as long as the patient is improving, at which time the patient takes a pause.
+When treatments are resumed after a pause period of usually three to four weeks, improvements become manifest again.

-What improves in any individual patient is not predictable beforehand, as benefits are limited by the degree of the permanency of the neural tissue lesions.
+What improves in any individual patient is not predictable beforehand, as benefits are limited to the capacity of the body to fully heal damage to neural tissues.

 Side Effects

-BTI treatments have been used on many thousands of patients since 1920.
-Side effects from BTI treatments when administered by a well-trained person are minimal to none and, most commonly, only mild and short-lasting skin irritations.
+BTI treatments have been used on many thousands of patients for over 100 years.
+Side effects from BTI treatments when administered by a well-trained person are minimal to none and, most commonly, only mild and short-lasting skin irritations is noted at point of contact of the electrodes.

 Case examples

-Case 3 – A 20 y.o. male who at 18 had a sudden heart arrest with loss of breathing for 8 minutes.
+Case 3 – A 20 y.o. male, who at 18 had a sudden heart arrest with loss of breathing for 8 minutes.
 After this incident, he was left completely paralyzed on his left side (sensory and motor function), and had complete loss of memory and language.
 After 1 1/2 years of physical and speech therapy and special tutoring, he improved to about 50% and remained at that level for the next several months.
-Dramatic mood swings and insomnia which appeared after his heart arrest did not improve in spite of therapy.
-After the first BTI treatment, the mood swings and the insomnia disappeared and his personality returned to the one he had prior to the sudden heart arrest.
+Dramatic mood swings and insomnia that made its appearance after his heart arrest never improve despite receiving a number of rehab therapies.
+After the first BTI treatment, his mood swings and insomnia disappeared and his personality returned to the one he had prior to the sudden heart arrest.
+On the morning of the third of treatment, he recognized his father, by saying, ˙Hi Dad,” for the first time since the heart arrest, as he had completely lost the faculty to recognize any face (known as facial agnosia).
 After one week of BTI treatments, he had recovered most of his memory, speech and motor function.

-Case 4 – A 56 y.o. man had been suffering from intractable burning pain on one side of his body following a spinal cord injury which occurred ten years before.
-He experienced within a few BTI treatments a 50-75% relief of pain, which lasted for at least the next three months.
+Case 4 – A 56 y.o. man, had been suffering from intractable burning pain on one side of his body following a spinal cord injury, which had occurred ten years before.
+He experienced within a few BTI treatments a 50-75% relief of pain, which lasted for at least the following three months.

-Case 5 – A 31 y.o. woman experienced a sudden paralysis on her left side with loss of sensory function.
-She was diagnosed with transverse myelitis and after 3 months of rehabilitation therapy she was told she would not recover the rest of the function that had been lost.
+Case 5 – A 31 y.o. woman, experienced a sudden paralysis with loss of sensory function on the left side of her body.
+She was diagnosed with transverse myelitis and after 3 months of rehabilitation therapy she was told that she would not recover the rest of the function that had been lost.
 Six months later, she received nine BTI treatments within one week and experienced a dramatic and lasting recovery of about 65% of her sensory and motor function.

 By the time Q.D. received his first BTI he was 19 months old and was having an average of 12 grand mal seizures a day, each lasting from 1-7 minutes.
 About once a month, he had a “screaming Mimi’s” seizure, which “makes your blood curdle and hair crawl.”
 This type of seizure lasts about 8-9 hours characterized by a series of sudden continuous 45 minutes screams with intermittence of 10 minutes of silence.
 They usually begin around 7 or 8 in the evening and last until morning.
 He was taking 1.5 mg of Lorazepam, as it was the only medication that had an impact on the seizures.
 After his first BTI treatment, he had only three very mild seizures, lasting about 15-20 seconds for the next 2½ weeks.
 At this time, Lorazepam was withdrawn but as the seizures started returning Lorazepam was resumed and a few BTI were given.
 The seizures disappeared again.
 For the next six months, he had only one mild seizure about every six to eight weeks.
 As soon as he would experience one of these seizures, one BTI was given and no second seizure would follow, which had the parents exclaim that BTI was “the greatest thing in the world.”
 He never experienced another “screaming Mimi’s” seizure after receiving his first BTI treatment seven months earlier.